zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 ### Features

-In the current version, Mendix supports text generation (including function/tool calling, chat with images, and chat with documents), vector embedding generation, knowledge base storage, and retrievalof knowledge base chunks.
+In the current version, Mendix supports text generation (including function/tool calling, chat with images, and chat with documents), vector embedding generation, knowledge base storage, and retrieval of knowledge base chunks.

 ### Prerequisites